 Photo Credit: Ian McGregor

-Commercial/Institutional Architecture: Most architecture internships abroad will be at firms that specialize in commercial and institutional design projects.
+Most architecture internships abroad will be at firms that specialize in commercial and institutional design projects.
 This type of work will require you to conduct research, analyze structural limitations, and gain an understanding of the more specific mechanics of construction.
 Some possible projects include designing company office buildings, malls, or schools.

-Landscape Design: Landscape architecture internships will give you the opportunity to assist in the design and implementation of various landscape projects as well as administrative work.
+Landscape architecture internships will give you the opportunity to assist in the design and implementation of various landscape projects as well as administrative work.
 Landscaping differs greatly from traditional structural architecture design, as contractors must consider several environmental aspects and use vastly different materials for construction.
 Landscape architecture interns tend to be more fascinated by the artistic aspect of design and interested in beautification.

-Historical Preservation: Architects are not constantly designing new infrastructure; in fact, most of the historical buildings you have been renovated by modern architects to be preserved.
+Architects are not constantly designing new infrastructure; in fact, most of the historical buildings you have been renovated by modern architects to be preserved.
 Thanks to these architectural efforts, buildings that were constructed hundreds or thousands of years ago are still relatively undamaged and intact for future generations to enjoy.

-- Italy: With Brunellschi’s Duomo in Florence, Villa Farnese in Caprarola, Saint Mark’s Basilica in Venice, and the Leaning Tower of Pisa, Italy is filled with beautiful architectural wonders.
+- Italy: With Brunelleschi's Duomo in Florence, Villa Farnese in Caprarola, Saint Mark’s Basilica in Venice, and the Leaning Tower of Pisa, Italy is filled with beautiful architectural wonders.
 A prime location for aspiring architects, the cities and villages are a major inspiration for new projects or historical renovations.
 The architectural trends of the past and present are so dominantly represented in various parts of the country that any architectural style is welcome.
 If you are interested in learning more about architecture while living in a world center for artistic and cultural exchange, go to Italy!

 - Australia: There is no doubt that Australia has recently become the new international architecture mecca.
 Architects in Australia have developed a great design culture and embraced sustainability as well as environmental responsibility initiatives.
-This is extremely attractive to the younger generation of architects-in-training who want to improve the world and experienced architects looking for new challenges and build for the future.
+This is extremely attractive to a younger generation of architects-in-training who want to improve the world and experienced architects looking for new challenges and build for the future.
 With many major architecture firms, Australia is a great place for interns to get more experience in the field and learn from seasoned architects.

 - Dubai, United Arab Emirates: Dubai has unexpectedly sprung up as a major innovator in the field of architecture.
 While the country’s economy was originally built on oil in the past, the government has drawn out numerous plans for urban development and extravagant architectural wonders.
 A huge real-estate boom has begun an era of modern and innovative design.
 With the Burj Khalifa, the world’s tallest skyscraper, the Burj Al Arab, the only 7-star luxury hotel in the world, and a man-made archipelago of 300 islands, the UAE is leading the architecture world with insanely creative projects and pushing the limits of design.
 Dubai is an amazing place to find an architecture internship for the innovative and ambitious architecture student.